+[DATE]

-, Project Manager Maine Department of Transportation Bureau of Project Development, Multimodal Program 16 State House Station Augusta, ME 04333-0016
+, Project Manager

+Maine Department of Transportation

+Bureau of Project Development, Multimodal Program

+16 State House Station

+Augusta, ME 04333-0016

 Subject: Design Plan Impacts Submittal, [Project Location and Description] MaineDOT WIN:

+Dear [NAME]:

-Attached for MaineDOT's review are the Preliminary Design Report / Design Plan Impacts for , in the Municipality of .
-With this letter, the Municipality acknowledges the latest estimate for the project of \$ and re-affirms its commitment to raise the required local matching funds and to move forward with the project.
+Attached for MaineDOT's review are the Preliminary Design Report / Design Plan Impacts for, in the Municipality of With this letter,

+, in the Municipality of With this letter, the Municipality acknowledges the latest estimate for the project of \$ and reaffirms its commitment to raise the required local matching funds and to move forward with the project.

 The Municipality has verified that the plans show all impacts to utilities and abutting properties, as well as cross-sections with proposed limits of slopes and new construction.
 We have further verified that these plans meet the standards specified in the MaineDOT Right of Way Manual (August 2018), specifically Table 2-3, "Design Plan Impacts Complete," found on page 2-6(9).

 Please let me know if you need additional information.

+Sincerely,

+[NAME], Local Project Administrator